dijeesh/cassandra_snapshot_syncer/README.md

-To take backups of a multinode cluster, you can set a cronjob in all nodes and run the script at same time.
+To take backups of a multinode cluster, you may set a cronjob in all cluster nodes and run the script at same time.